 While many people use the Bucket Boss Tool Organizer for organizing power tools like drills and hammers, it’s excellent for storing and organizing an array of gardening tools, too.
-To use, simply slip this organizer over any standard bucket (a 3 to 5-gallon bucket works perfectly).
-From there, you’ll have a heavy-duty, all-in-one bucket that fits most small-to-medium gardening tools.
+To use, simply slip this organizer over any standard bucket (a 3- to 5-gallon bucket works perfectly).
+From there, you’ll have a heavy-duty, all-in-one bucket that fits most small to medium-sized gardening tools.

 Good for tall tools

 Fits into corners